How to Hang a Wreath Without Damaging Your Door

 Pull the two pieces of your ribbon apart so that you can begin to tie a bow around the hook.

 Tie the beginning of a bow around the hook and then finish with a bow.

 This is why I wished I had cut a little more than 48″.
 I had JUST enough to make a small bow, and it wasn’t the cutest thing I’ve ever seen.
 But hopefully my bow making skills aren’t what you came here for.

-It might not be the prettiest bow I’ve ever seen but it did its job of covering up the command hook and holding our wreath in place… and that’s what matters.
+And even if it’s not perfect, it did its job of covering up the command hook and holding our wreath in place… and that’s what matters.